When creating post-click landing pages, how many advertisers think about web accessibility?

 To guarantee that all users who visit your post-click pages have an equal opportunity to convert, it’s important the pages are accessible to everyone.

-To explore more about creating accessible, personalized post-click experiences at scale, request an Instapage Enterprise demo today.
+To explore more about creating accessible, personalized post-click landing pages at scale, request an Instapage Enterprise demo today.